backand/docs/source/includes/_platform_specific.md

 ## jQuery
 JQuery is the most widely-deployed JavaScript library.
 It provides a comprehensive set of responsive tools for dynamically working with an HTML page's DOM, and is responsible for establishing and guiding a lot of the patterns that are the standard in web development.
 In this article, we'll look at how you can integrate the Back& Vanilla SDK with an app built with JQuery.

-Note: The code for this article is available on CodePen at http://codepen.io/backand/pen/VPRpBN?editors=1010
+Note: The code for this article is available on [CodePen](http://codepen.io/backand/pen/VPRpBN?editors=1010)
 ### Including and Initializing the SDK
 ```html
 <!-- Include the Back& SDK -->